giacomonazzaro/geodesic-graph/readme.md

 # Parallelization
 ![](data/parallel-geodesic.gif)

 The solver also supports lock-free parallel execution.
-In the parallel case, the algorithm does not change, only the data structure does.
-The mesh is partitioned into sub-mesh, over which the algortithm can run in parallel.
+The parallel algorithm does not change, only the data structure does.
+The mesh is partitioned into sub-meshes, over which the algortithm is run in parallel.
 After each round, the boundary information is updated in a synchronization step.
+The parallel version provides a 2x speed up on my laptop with 4 cores.

 # Build